Andre053/Seismic-Real-time-Data-Analysis/README.md

 - AWS RDS
 - AWS EC2

 This project centres around the seismic data that is received from the websocket server graciously hosted by www.seismicportal.eu.
-The data received comes in JSON form, here is an example:
+The data received comes in JSON form, containing information such as ID, flynn region, timestamps, magnitude, depth, etc.
-{"action":"update","data":{
-  "type": "Feature",
-  "geometry": {
-    "type": "Point",
-    "coordinates": [
-      143.2849,
-      -4.0270,
-      -10.0
-    ]
-  },
-  "id": "20240330_0000303",
-  "properties": {
-    "source_id": "1643105",
-    "source_catalog": "EMSC-RTS",
-    "lastupdate": "2024-04-06T03:28:24.385933Z",
-    "time": "2024-03-30T04:09:58.597Z",
-    "flynn_region": "NEW GUINEA, PAPUA NEW GUINEA",
-    "lat": -4.0270,
-    "lon": 143.2849,
-    "depth": 10.0,
-    "evtype": "ke",
-    "auth": "NEIC",
-    "mag": 4.6,
-    "magtype": "mb",
-    "unid": "20240330_0000303"
-  }
-}}

 New messages are either of action 'update' or 'create' and come with the same list of properties.
 Of the available features, I chose to keep the following: ID, magnitude, region, latitude, longitude, depth, event time, updated time.
-With this set I can analyze interesting features like magnitude and depth alongside where they occur on the planet; region is useful for communication as it is much more interesting than latitude and lA summary of the tools currently used by this project follows:
-- Python
-- MySQL
-- AWS RDS
-- AWS EC2ngitude points for the average person; finally, keeping track of the time of the initial events and subsequent updates is important when keeping track of how an event changes through time.
-For the updates, I only chose to keep track of changes made to depth and magnitude as they are most interesting to me; upon further renditions I will be looking into what other data routinely changes with updates.
+With this set I can analyze interesting features like magnitude and depth alongside where they occur on the planet; region is useful for communication as it is much more interesting than latitude and longitude points for the average person; finally, keeping track of the time of the initial events and subsequent updates is important when keeping track of how an event changes through time.
+For the updates, I chose to keep track of changes made to depth and magnitude as they are most interesting to me; upon further renditions I will be looking into what other data routinely changes with updates.

 Regarding software, I decided to focus on Python as it is prominent in the industry.
 For the ingestion script, a future update will likely have it developed in Go, a language I believe would be great for the engineering task.
 Nevertheless, the Python script does the job connecting to a websocket server and takes advantage of asynchonous programming to handle all data received.
 The choice of a relational database is mainly due to the relationship of the events and their updates, as well as the practicality of SQL databases in big data; MySQL as the database of choice is due to popularity and it being open-source.
 AWS as the cloud platform was chosen in part to previous experience I have with the platform, the free services available (for a time), and the share it holds of the cloud computing market.
 For data analytics and visualization, I started with the idea of using BI software, such as PowerBI or Tableau, but settled on a custom Python website dashboard as the free versions were not sufficient.
 To simplify the development of the dashboard I used the Dash framework which provided ample options for visualizations that are easily configured to be very dynamic.
+Scikit-learn is the primary library for all machine learning algorithms.